Engamr14/Federated_Learning/README.md

 - 60k images

-- 50k for t r aining, 10k for testing
+- 50k for training, 10k for testing

 - 10 classes